18F/before-you-ship/_pages/ato/background.md

 ### Step 6: Monitor Security Controls

 Once a system receives an ATO, it must be assessed at regular intervals to ensure the effectiveness of the control implementation.
-Any changes to the system or its environment should also be assessed to determine their impact.
+Any changes to the system's security boundary or its environment should also be assessed to determine their impact.

+### An introduction to compliance

+For an introduction to compliance for federal information systems, check out this video by 18F's Aidan Feldman.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/-Nc4GXPxpQg?list=PLd9b-GuOJ3nG5zDAg7exOHusZKVVrkhjO" frameborder="0" allowfullscreen></iframe>